Optimized

 guest flow: empty formguest flow: filled out formguest flow: shippingguest flow: credit cardguest flow: afterpayguest flow: card form

-Streamlining for Returning Customers
+Optimizing for Returning Customers

 Form + Function